Find & Fix 404 Errors On Your Website

 Of course, Google Search Console’s error report—like all the tools discussed in this post—is far from a complete picture of your website’s errors.
 For all of Google’s crawling power, they can and do miss broken links that lead to errors.
 As well, like with external crawl tools, errors can exist in places away from Google’s purview—such as in email newsletters, social media sites, or offline marketing.

 If you haven’t already, you need to setup Google Search Console for your website and you need to look at the reports in Google Search Console on a regular basis.
-This includes looking at and using the Configuration report.
+This includes looking at and using the Coverage report.
 But, again, don’t use this tool in isolation.
 Instead, use Google Search Console alongside the other tools discussed for the best results.

 How To Fix 404 Errors On Your Website